 Afterwards I was shocked and dazed.
 I sat there for about 10 minutes unable to speak, shaking slightly.
 He just watched me and didn’t say anything.

-When I could speak, we had a normal conversation.
+When I could speak, we had a normal conversation, “How was your Christmas? kind of stuff.
 I think I needed it to feel normal in some way, to let my nervous system calm down.